Accounting & Finance Manager Degree Apprenticeship

 Yes.

-The Institution of Financial Accountants (IFA) is an internationally recognised professional accountancy membership body.
-Learners who have successfully graduated the Level 6 Accounting Finance Manager Apprenticeship will be eligible for membership of the IFA and be awarded the grade of Intermediate Financial Accountant and be able to use the designation IFA after their name.
+Graduates of the Level 6 Accounting and Finance Manager Apprenticeship are eligible for professional membership of the IFA and will be awarded the grade of Intermediate Financial Accountant, with the right to use IFA after their name.

 Upon successful completion of the apprenticeship, learners will receive a BSc (Hons) Accounting & Finance Manager degree from University of Northampton and an apprenticeship completion certificate.